nitedani/socket.io-react-hook/README.md

 ```

-The useSocket hook always returns a socket-like object, so you don't have to worry about errors caused by undefined values.
+The useSocket hook always returns a socket-like object, so you don't have to worry about errors caused by undefined values.<br>

 Example:

 ```